fprime-community/fprime-stm32h7-zephyr-reference/README.md

 ## Prerequisites
 1. Follow the [Hello World Tutorial](https://fprime.jpl.nasa.gov/latest/tutorials-hello-world/docs/hello-world/)
 2. Follow the [Zephyr Getting Started Guide](https://docs.zephyrproject.org/latest/develop/getting_started/index.html).
 Ensure that the Zephyr's dependencies and SDK have been installed
+3. If you are using WSL, make sure to refer to the [WSL Notes][wsl-notes] docs

 ## Table of Contents
 1. [Initial Project Setup][initial-setup]